DWeller1013/NX_BOM/README.md

 - NXOpen API errors typically indicate version or permissions mismatches.
 - For debugging, use the `Guide.InfoWriteLine` or `Echo` subroutines in the code to print diagnostic output.

-## Contributing

-Contributions, issues, and pull requests are welcome!
-Please open an issue for feature requests or bug reports.

 ---

 **Author:** [DWeller1013](https://github.com/DWeller1013)